-Food and Beverage Ontario (FBO), through the Taste Your Future campaign, is engaging young people to think of the food and beverage processing sector (F&B) as a desired sector for employment.
+Food and Beverage Ontario, through the Taste Your Future program, is engaging young people to think of the food and beverage processing sector as a great place for employment.

-There is a plethora of education opportunities and virtually every type of professional career from accounting to engineering is represented in the F&B sector along with specialty positions from food scientist to brew master.
+There is an incredible variety of education opportunities and virtually every type of professional career from accounting to engineering is represented in the sector along with specialty positions from food scientist to brew master.
 There are also positions at all skill levels, in the private and public sectors, at global companies and family businesses, non-profit organizations, academic institutions and more.
-Yet, when it comes to finding suitable talent and encouraging people to consider the industry as a career destination, processors are struggling.

-Therefore, as part of Taste Your Future activities, we want to find new ways to engage directly with young people to get them thinking about how their skills and talents can be applied to the food and beverage sector, highlight the variety of careers that are available and how students can bring their skills and interests to the sector.
-We will do this through the Stir Up a Career in Food and Beverage Processing Contest (the “Contest”) is one proven way of engaging and incenting youth to join the food and beverage community.
+The Taste Your Future program is focused on engaging with people especially young people to get them thinking about how their skills and talents can be applied to the food and beverage sector, highlight the variety of careers that are available and how students can bring their skills and interests to the sector.
+The Stir Up a Career in Food and Beverage Processing Contest (the “Contest”) is one proven way of engaging and incenting youth to join the food and beverage community.

 Rules and Regulations

 - NO PURCHASE NECESSARY.
 You are eligible to enter and win the Contest if you are a Canadian citizen or landed immigrant enrolled full-time in an Ontario high school in Grades 9-12 or if you are a Canadian citizen or landed immigrant enrolled as a full-time undergraduate in an Ontario community college or university.

 - Canadian citizens or landed immigrants enrolled full-time in an Ontario high school in Grades 9-12 are eligible for the high school category.

 - Canadian citizens or landed immigrants enrolled full-time in an Ontario community college or university are eligible for the post-secondary category.